 Kids can now color in the jellyfish’s head and the wavy layer that comes below it.
 We used green and yellow watercolor for painting our jellyfish template.
 You can also use crayons, color pencils, etc.

 Let’s make the paper chains now.
-Print the last page of the jellyfish template on different colored A4 construction papers (if you want a multicolored chain).
+Print the last page of the jellyfish template on A4 construction papers of different colors (if you want a multicolored chain).
 We used yellow, light green, and dark green papers for our paper chain.
 You can also print it on white paper and color it.

 Cut out more rectangles if you want a longer paper chain.